akumoplatform/akumo/README.md

 ## Why Akumo Plataform?

 Akumo give you the possibility to save a lot the time of development, maintenance and running tests.
-As we see above the three pillars: Simplicity, Reusability and Extensibility will delivery all advantages of easily building complex automation or even systems to accomplish tasks as:
+As we see above the three pillars: Simplicity, Reusability and Extensibility will delivery all advantages of easily building complex automation or even entire systems to accomplish tasks as:
 * test microservices environment
 * automation of process
 * stress tests